Chaofan-Chen-1rC/Chaofan-Chen-1rC.github.io/_pages/about.md

 My professional and research interests are:
 - physical activity and health outcomes.
 - systematic review and meta-research.
-- cooling and performance in the heat.
+- cooling and exercise performance in the heat.
 - sleep, mental health and cognitive function.

 My research focuses on the health effects and evidence synthesis of physical activity interventions across populations.
 I am particularly interested in using meta-analysis, network meta-analysis, and systematic reviews to evaluate how various types of exercise impact metabolic and visceral adipose tissue in individuals with overweight or obesity.